yuxincs/scc/README.md

 # Scc [![Build Status](https://travis-ci.org/RyanWangGit/scc.svg?branch=master)](https://travis-ci.org/RyanWangGit/scc)

 A Simple C Compiler Written in C For Compiler Course Project.

-It Aims Only to Compile A Subset of C Standard to X86 Assembly.
+It aims only to compile a subset of C Standard to X86 Assembly.

-With syntax and semantic checks available, I aim to make the compile as complete as possible though it is just a toy compiler.
+With syntax and semantic checks available, I aim to make the compiler as complete as possible though it is just a toy compiler.

 ## Current feature set
 * Basic operations (e.g. addition multiplication less than operation bitwise negation etc.)